Greenlightrj/playgod/readme.txt

 Read me for PlayGod
 created by Rebecca Jordan, Caz Nichols, and Marie-Caroline Finke for Spring 2015 SoftDes at Olin COllege of Engineering

+What is it:
+	PlayGod is a game created in Python with PyGame that allows the player to 'play god' and manipulate the environment that a group of Bugs is living in.
+The changes to the environment cause natural selection of the bugs to change the genome of the Bugs as the evolve until they are suited for the intended environment.

 Instructions:
 The goal of the game is to reach a set environment and have at least 10 bugs survive in the goal environment for a longer period of time.
 To start run main.py in your terminal, this will open a new window.
 Click anywhere in the new window to start.
 This will navigate you onto a light green window containing the following: